SC-Robotics-2021/SCR_2022-23/AUTONOMY.md

 - NVIDIA Jetson Linux: OS for Jetson.
 ### ZED Camera
 - Stereolabs ZED camera: Camera for depth sensing and AI application.
 Has many other sensors built in.
-- For ZED camera to work with ROS2: ZED ROS2 Wrapper.

 # Autonomy Goal Notes:
 Rover will have a starting gps coordinate.